OpenAPI-Qraft/openapi-qraft/.changeset/sharp-wolves-nail.md

 ---
-"@openapi-qraft/react": patch
+'@openapi-qraft/react': patch
 ---

-Refined all types related to value in the qraftPredefinedParametersRequestFn function.
+Refined all types related to value in the `qraftPredefinedParametersRequestFn(...)` function.